PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Huzzah," giggled the Enchantress, clapping her hands together and sending a tiny fireball up to dance against the blades.

-"Christ Almighty," thought Rattick as he lifted his dagger in half-hearted salute.
+"You gotta be kidding," thought Rattick as he lifted his dagger in half-hearted salute.

-A few hours later, they emerged from the forest and Rattick announced, "This is it."
+A few hours later, they emerged from the forest into a strange clearing and Rattick announced, "This is it."

 "What do you mean?" asked the Ranger, "You mean this?
 It's just a door in the side of a hill."
+And so it was.
+A frame and stout oak door had been incongruously installed into the side of a well-grassed mound, perhaps 25 feet high and 50 feet around.
+In front of the door was a reed mat that read "Go Away."

 "You expected a sign?" asked Rattick.

 "Well, I...
-I don't know what I expected."
+I don't know what I expected," said the Ranger

-"Yes, that's why you hired me to guide you here."
+"That's why you hired me to be your guide."

 "No good fellow," protested the Ranger, "Don't wound me like that.
-You are no longer hireling, but companion, member of our brave band."
+You are no longer hireling, but boon companion, a full member of our brave band."

-"Yeah, yeah," said Rattick, "Let's get to it."
-He reached for the handle of the door, but before his hand could touch it the Enchantress interrupted.
+"Yes, yes," said Rattick, "Let us to it, boon companions" He reached for the door, but before he could open it, Enchantress interrupted.

 "Stop!
 We must first seek the supplication of Lauranda.
-Her blessing will keep us save during our time of trial."
+Her blessing will keep us safe during our time of trial."
 The Knight and the Ranger both drew their swords and knelt.
 Rattick rolled his eyes.
 Just get it over with.
 He didn't know how much more amateur hour he could take.
 But he consoled himself with the knowledge that it would all be over soon.

 The Enchantress completed her babbling, and they ventured into the Wizard's lair.
-It did not take long before Rattick could hear  rumblings and gnashing of teeth from the darkness ahead of them.
-The Troll was still there and he sounded hungry.
+It did not take long before the companions heard rumblings and gnashing of teeth from the darkness ahead of them.
+Rattick smiled in the darkness, the Troll was still there and he sounded hungry.
 "Stay here, faithful companions," he said, playing it for all it is worth, "I will use my mastery of stealth and shadow to scout the way."

-He handed his torch to the Ranger and disappeared into the darkness.
-As soon as he rounded the corner he stopped and squatted down in the passageway.
-Scout ahead?
+He handed his torch to the Ranger.
+He took two steps forward into the darkness of the cave.
+With a flourish, he wrapped his cape of faded black around him and disappeared.
+Rattick heard his boon companions gasp as he disappeared.

+"Oh, he's very good," said the Enchantress.

+Rattick was good, but so were his tools.
+The cape, as mean and worn as it looked, was a powerful magical item.
+It possessed three properties that Rattick knew of.
+One, when closed it imposed upon all who saw it a powerful desire to look elsewhere.
+Two, in anything from darkness to light shadow, it rendered the user invisible.
+And third, it was an item so enchanted as to be nearly impossibly to steal from the rightful owner.
+Rattick had learned this the hard way, procuring this wonderful item only after killing it's previous owner.

+"Be thankful he did not charge us more," muttered the Knight.

+Again Rattick smiled at the nothingness of the dark.
+The bill for Rattick's services was about to come due, and the brave-but-stupid Knight would find it held many hidden charges.
+Rattick took a few steps around the corner and squatted in the passageway.
 Faithful companions?
-What nonsense.
+How could they fall for that?
 Rattick wasn't sticking his neck out any farther than he had to.
-He waited.
+He waited for a time and then unwrapped his cloak, and returned to the pool of torchlight in which his brave, faithful and gulliable companions waited. .

-When Rattick returned to the pool of torchlight, he donned an expression of fear and, with a skill long practiced, trembled as he spoke.
+As he stepped into the light, he donned an expression of fear.
+With a skill long practiced, trembled as he spoke.
 "It is a *Troll* my companions.
 A creature most large and fearsome.
 I fear it is more than we can defeat.
 We should turn back."

-"Ha ha ha ha!" laughed the Knight, falling for it.
+"Ha ha ha ha!" laughed the Knight, taking the bait.
 "A Troll!
 That is nothing to a Knight of the Yarven Dawn."

-"And it is even less to the blessed and Chosen of Azaz," said the Ranger, reaching for his sleeve to reveal the strange mark on his arm
+"And it is even less to the blessed and Chosen of Azaz," said the Ranger, revealing the strange mark branded on his arm for what felt like the thousandth time.

 Rattick swallowed his disgust and said, "You are so much braver and stronger than I."

-As he drew his sword, the Knight said, "Stay behind me and learn how it is done.
+The Knight drew his sword and said, "Stay behind me and learn how it is done.
 Fear not Rattick, for you are in the company of heroes."

 "I shall not let you steal the glory!" cried the Ranger as he shouldered the Knight aside.

 Rattick couldn't believe it.
 The idiots charged!
 A frontal assault on a Troll?
-They were so stupid he wondered how they had remembered to breathe on the trek in.
+They were so stupid it was a wonder they could remembered to breathe..

 The Enchantress edged passed him, smelling of exotic perfume.
 "I will see if I can bind the creature with The Mother's Embrace.
 Stay behind me and you will be safe."

-He followed her through through the corridor.
-There was a roar and the stench of something awful.
-Rattick knew this to be Troll's breath.
+He followed her swaying hips through through the corridor, for once, grateful for torchlight There was a roar and the stench of something awful.
+Rattick knew this to be the Troll's breath.
 Nothing smells worse than rotting flesh trapped between teeth.

-When she saw the Troll the Enchantress raised her hands and began casting a spell.
-As her hands began to weave an intricate the pattern,  Rattick slid his knife across her perfect, alabaster white throat.
-She gasped as her life's blood poured down her neck and over her the exquisite Ruby necklace.
-Before she could make another sound, Rattick caught her gently and dragged her into the darkness.
+When she saw the Troll the Enchantress raised her arms and began casting a spell.
+As her hands wove their intricate the pattern, Rattick slid his knife across her perfect, white throat.
+She gasped as her life's blood poured down her neck and over the the exquisite Ruby necklace and into the deep valley of her heaving breasts.
+Before she could make another sound, Rattick covered her and dragged her into the darkness.

+She whimpered softly and grew weak.
+Rattick set her against the wall and removed his hand from her face.
+He lifted her chin and she mouthed the word, "Why?"
+Rattick bent down and kissed the dying woman on the lips.
+Her eyes fluttered as her life left the husk of her body.

-She looked up at Rattick and mouthed the word, "Why?"
-Rattick tore the necklace from her throat.
+Rattick pulled back and tore the necklace from her throat.
 Then he wiped the blood from it with a black silk handkerchief.
 In the distance, the screams of one the chosen one's ended in a terrible, squishy, bone-crunching noise.

-Staring into the glittering facets of the Ruby, Rattick said, "Why?
+Staring into the glittering facets of the Ruby, Rattick answered the dead woman> "Why?
 Because it was a kindness.
 Because there are worse things in the depths of this dungeon than you can imagine.
-Because this is what happens when you chose to play a dangerous game.
-All of those are close enough, but if you really want the truth..."
+Because this is what happens when you choose to play a dangerous game.
+All of those are close, but if you really want the truth of it"
+.

-He looked down from his prize and saw that life had left her body.
-He knelt, and not without tenderness, closed her eyes with his finger tips.
+He looked down from his prize and saw that she was dead.
 "Because I can."

-# 2
+# 2 -- What's an Orc?

 Rattick threw the necklace on the oak counter and watched the light dance in it like a living thing.
 He nodded at it and asked, "Have you ever seen such exquisite workmanship?"

-Boltac, the merchant on the other side of the counter, picked up the Ruby Necklace and looked at it closely.
+Boltac, the merchant on the other side of the counter, picked up the Ruby Necklace and examined it closely.
 He gave Rattick a hard look.
+Boltac's eyes were sharp points swathed in a soft round face.
+As he edged into middle age, it seemed that only his strong jaw saved his countenance from sloughing down his neck into flabbiness.

-Then he licked his thumb, rubbed the setting and muttered, "you missed a spot."
+After careful consideration, Boltac licked his thumb, rubbed the necklace's setting and mutting, "you missed a spot."

 "Missed a spot?" asked Rattick, as smooth as water over river rock.